' Responsibilities of a Cosigner - Law Offices of Robert M. Geller

 What is Co-Signer Liability?

 Many people with low credit scores who find getting a loan difficult are sometimes able to borrow money if they have a co-signer.
-Co-signers accept legal liability for a loan, and essentially vouch for the person applying for the loan, agreeing to repay the money if the primary borrower is unable or unwilling to do so.
+There are responsibilities of a co-signer that they should be aware of.
+Co-signers accept legal liability for a loan.
+They essentially vouch for the person applying for the loan, agreeing to repay the money if the primary borrower is unable or unwilling to do so.
 In most cases, the co-signer would need to have strong credit in order to receive approval for the loan.

 Some people assume if they file for Chapter 7 bankruptcy, loans that were co-signed by someone else will be eliminated in much the same way as the rest of their debt.
 Unfortunately, co-signers are still held liable even if other debts are discharged.
-This backup responsibility was the lender’s entire reason for requesting a co-signer – to ensure someone will be able to pay the debt if the primary borrower is unable to.
+This backup responsibility was the lender’s entire reason for requesting a co-signer.
+They wanted to ensure someone will be able to pay the debt if the primary borrower is unable to.

 Co-signers are common, especially for people who have little to no credit, or for those whose credit is less than perfect.